Kaos

 That ‘90s Show follows Eric and Donna’s daughter, Leia, as she experiences the highs and lows of teenage life, just as her parents did two decades before.
 She’s determined to make her own friends, have her own adventures…and make a few questionable decisions along the way.

 When Eric brings his family to his parent’s house in Point Place for the Fourth of July, the last thing he expects is for Leia to fall in love with his hometown—or, more accurately, the people she finds there.
-She doesn’t exactly fit in back home, but as soon as she meets her punk-rock neighbor, Gwen, and her ragtag group of friends, she knows there’s no going back.
-With Eric’s very reluctant blessing, Leia decides to spend the summer of ’95 in Point Place with her grandparents, Kitty and Red, and get into some misadventures of her own.
+She doesn’t exactly fit in back home, but as soon as she meets her grandparents’ punk-rock neighbor, Gwen, and Gwen’s ragtag group of friends, Leia knows there’s no going back.
+With Eric’s very reluctant blessing, Leia decides to spend the summer of ’95 (and the summers thereafter) in Point Place with her grandparents, Kitty and Red, and get into some misadventures of her own.

 That ‘70s Show struck a chord with its audiences by showcasing teenage life in messy, over-the-top detail.
 That ’90s Show, streaming on Netflix, is no different.
 Drugs, sex and alcohol all take center stage as Leia is roped into various rebellious escapades by her new friends.
 “The Circle,” a recurring gag from That ‘70s Show in which the gang smokes marijuana and ponders life’s biggest questions, makes a return, along with underage drinking and thinly veiled references to sexual activity.
 One member of the gang, Ozzie, is openly gay, and has to constantly insist that yes, his Canadian boyfriend is real, thank you very much.